Rohingya crisis dents Myanmar hopes of Western investment boom

 The pressure has been growing in recent months, even on existing investors, with rights group AFD International calling on foreign firms to stop investing in Myanmar.

-A small group of investors in U.S. oil major Chevron (CVX.N) filed an unsuccessful motion at its annual general meeting urging it to pull out of its production sharing contract with a state-run firm to explore for oil and gas, while Norwegian telecoms firm Telenor (TEL.OL), which runs a mobile network in Myanmar, issued a statement calling for human rights protection.
+A small group of investors in U.S. oil major Chevron filed an unsuccessful motion at its annual general meeting urging it to pull out of its production sharing contract with a state-run firm to explore for oil and gas, while Norwegian telecoms firm Telenor, which runs a mobile network in Myanmar, issued a statement calling for human rights protection.

 Chevron declined to comment on its investment in Myanmar, while Telenor did not respond to several requests for comment.